-This plant’s leaves are mid-green, and softly hairy on both sides.
-In late midseason, as leaves emerge or just after, this plant bears lax trusses of yellow to dark reddish orange flowers.
+This plant’s leaves are mid-green and are softly hairy on both sides.
+In late midseason, as leaves emerge or just after, this plant bears lax trusses of yellow to dark reddish-orange flowers.
 It grows to 8 feet tall and wide.

 Noteworthy CharacteristicsNative of the eastern United States.